dagle/galore/README.md

 ```
 You need to install **telescope** and **cmp** if you want support for that

+For livesearch support in telescope you need to install [nm-livesearch](https://github.com/dagle/nm-livesearch)

 ## Usage
 After installing galore, you need to add the following to init: